 There are a set of milestones on the way to completing a Ph.D. degree in the department.
 Each of these milestones has an associated deadline.
 Failure to meet any of these milestones by its deadline may result in the loss of funding (TA- or RA-ships) and/or in the denial of candidacy for the Ph.D.
 Completion of all milestones at earliest possible time is encouraged.
 The milestones are summarized here in order of expected occurrence and explained in more detail below:

-1. Admission to preliminary candidacy for a Ph.D. must occur within the first three years.
+1. Admission to preliminary candidacy for a Ph.D. must occur within the first two years.

 2. All students will meet with the Departmental Graduate Advisor before the start of classes of their first semester.
 They are also required to meet with the Departmental Graduate Advisor at least once before the end of the first semester, ideally around the time of enrollment for the second semester.